thewophile-beep/integrated-ml-demo/README.md

 # 4. New Feature !
 Embedded Python for the win

-Maybe you notcied the new button in the top righ-hand corner, right next to the swtich dataset button...
+Maybe you noticed the new button in the top righ-hand corner, right next to the switch dataset button...
 Now you can use the Flask API !

 Let's summarize.
 We created the ObjectScript objects with tools such as csvgen or the Loader, and we used them with Embedded Python. **It is possible to create an entire web application using IRIS, without touching ObjectScript!**